 How to Be Single and Happy

 More and more people are embracing the benefits of being single, and it turns out there are a lot of upsides to being solo.
-Here’s how to be single and happy, whether you are looking for a relationship or not.
+Here’s how to feel better about being single, whether you are looking for a relationship or not.

 Use your solo time to learn more about yourself